PoyaKazemzade/user-ad-application/README.md

 The **simple classifieds platform** is a simple application designed allow users to publish and manage ads for items they want to sell.
 The system is built using a microservices architecture, ensuring scalability, modularity, and resilience.
 The front-end is developed using Vue 3.

+Each microservices has its own database.
+DBMS used is H2 with file based approach for simplicity and lightweight during development.

 ## Prerequisites
 - Java 17+
 - ActiveMQ